 As a company, we not only process personal data on our website, but also through many other processes.
 In order to be able to give you, the data subject, as much detailed information as possible on these processing purposes, we have compiled information for the following processing activities here:

 If you need further information that you are unable to find here, please request this in confidence from your contact partner or our data protection officer.

 With the following information, we would like to give you an overview of the collection, use and processing of your personal data by us and your rights under the data protection regulations.
 If you wish to use special services of our company through our website, it is necessary to process your personal data.
 If the processing of personal data is required and there is no legal basis for such processing, we will generally obtain your consent.

-The processing of personal data, such as your name, address or e-mail address, is always in accordance with the General Data Protection Regulation (GDPR) and in accordance with the rules of the Dr. Knoell Consult GmbH applicable data protection regulations.
+The processing of personal data, such as your name, address or e-mail address, is always in accordance with the General Data Protection Regulation (GDPR) and in accordance with the rules of the knoell Germany GmbH applicable data protection regulations.

 The controller, as defined by the law, is:

 Tel.: +49 621 718858-0